Angela Harris (Coronation Street): Storylines

-In 2005, Angela discovered that Katy was pregnant.
-Not thrilled, she nonetheless supported her daughter.
-Angela overhears Gail Platt (Helen Worth) talking to Sally Webster (Sally Dynevor) about her affair with Ian Davenport (Philip Bretherton) and assumes that she is talking about Martin.
-She told Tommy what she heard and he felt vindicated.
-They also saw Martin and Sally talking and spending time together at Martin and Katy's flat.
+In 2005, Angela discovers that Katy is pregnant, which she is not happy about, but remains supportive.
+Angela overhears Gail Platt (Helen Worth) talking to Sally Webster (Sally Dynevor), about her affair with Ian Davenport (Philip Bretherton), and assumes that she is talking about Martin.
+She tells Tommy what she hears and he feels vindicated.
+They also see Martin and Sally talking and spending time together at Martin and Katy's flat.
 Other coincidences make Angela and Tommy certain that Martin and Sally are having an affair.

 Katy's parents encourage Katy to have an abortion which she does.
-Angela was mortified to find out from Gail that Martin really was faithful to Katy and she had the abortion for nothing.
-Angela and Tommy had a huge argument and her last words to him are "just drop dead".
-Shortly after, Katy and Tommy rowed furiously in the garage and Katy striked her father with a wrench just as Angela walks in.
+Angela was mortified to find out from Gail, that Martin really is faithful to Katy and she had the abortion for nothing.
+Angela and Tommy have a huge argument, and her last words to him are "just drop dead".
+Shortly after, Katy and Tommy row furiously in the garage, and Katy strikes her father with a wrench, just as Angela walks in.
 Tommy dies in Angela's arms but she decides to cover up the crime and make it look like a robbery to protect her daughter.
 The prime suspect according to police is Martin Platt and when he is arrested, it makes Katy feel guilty.
 Angela has the dilemma of hiding the murder weapon.

 Hayley catches Angela in the act of writing a threatening letter to herself on a factory computer.
 Angela encourages Hayley to post it in a bid to help the family back on the Witness Protection Programme.
 Hayley's husband Roy (David Neilson) finds out.
-Angela opens the letter in front of witnesses in order to gains sympathy.
+Angela opens the letter in front of witnesses in order to gain sympathy.

 At Tommy's funeral, Angela is supported by Eileen Grimshaw (Sue Cleaver).
 She admits to the priest Father Thomas (Ian McElhinney) that Katy committed the murder.
-The police ask Angela to do a television appeal in a bid to find Tommy’s killers and instantly feels that she is suspected.
+The police ask Angela to do a television appeal in a bid to find Tommy’s killers and she instantly feels that she is suspected.
 There are problems when Tommy's mother insists on a burial instead of a cremation.
 She hides the murder weapon in his coffin.
-The police continued their questioning pressuring Angela into making a confession.
-She confessed to the murder in order to protect Katy and was remanded in prison.
+The police continue their questioning, pressuring Angela into making a confession.
+She confesses to the murder, in order to protect Katy and was remanded in prison.
 Angela is charged with the murder of Tommy Harris.
-However Katy was overwhelmed by guilt plans to commit suicide by destroying her insulin cartridges and drinking water mixed with sugar.
+However Katy, overwhelmed by guilt, plans to commit suicide by destroying her insulin cartridges and drinking water mixed with sugar.
 Next door the Platt family hear a video tape of Tommy and Angela singing karaoke playing next door in the vacant house.
-Katy is found by Martin and is taken to hospital.
-Martin visits Angela in prison and reads her suicide note titled ‘The Truth’.
+Katy is found by Martin and is taken to hospital, where she dies in hospital.
+Martin visits Angela in prison, and reads her suicide note titled ‘The Truth’.